 2 How To Remove Oil Drain Plug

-Some vehicles will make an access hole specially for oil plug draining, so check for an access port hole before removing the splash guards.
-SUV’s and trucks may be easier to work on because of their elevated height.
+Some vehicles will make an access hole especially for oil plug draining, so check for an access porthole before removing the splash guards.
+SUVs and trucks may be easier to work on because of their elevated height.

-Performing an oil change without climbing under the vehicle will require an inexpensive tool called a gas and oil syphon, you can check it out on the tools page.
-They come equipped with a durable long flexible hose which sucks the oil from the engine’s dipstick tube.
+Performing an oil change without climbing under the vehicle will require an inexpensive tool called a gas and oil siphon, you can check it out on the tools page.
+They come equipped with a durable long flexible hose that sucks the oil from the engine’s dipstick tube.